AdmiralCloud/ac-sanitizer/README.md

 enum | [array|string] | Optional list of allowed values.
-You can a string placeholder for certain standard lists (see below) adminLevel | [integer] | Optional adminLevel required for this field convert | [boolean|string] | Some types can be automatically converted (e.g. base64 to string)
+You can a string placeholder for certain standard lists (see below) adminLevel | [integer] | Optional adminLevel required for this field convert | [boolean|string] | Some types can be automatically converted (e.g. base64 to string) valueType | [string] | Use it to sanitize values of an array by defining the allowed type here

 ### ENUM lists
 The following enum lists are available using a string placeholder